 What To Look For In A Sunscreen

 There are so many variations of sunscreen on the market today.
-From creams,lotions, and mousses to sprays and powders, it can all be a little overwhelming.
+And you may be asking, “what’s the best sunscreen to wear?”
+From creams, lotions, and mousses to sprays and powders, it can all be a little overwhelming.
 The first thing you’ll want to consider is the level of SPF.
-I tend to choose SPF with 50 or higher.
+I tend to choose a broad spectrum SPF 50.